ButinVladimir/project-idle-takeover/ROADMAP.md

 ## Cities

 Cities have upper limit on development level unless noted.
 Each city also has different starting of power level sum, divided by factions, allowing them to have some territory during map generation.
 Each city save highest achieved development level, speeding up the progress on subsequent runs.
-Each city has it's own rewards for neutral faction.

 ### Starting city

-Starting city has only one faction - **Global security agency**.
+Starting city has only one faction - **World security agency**.
 Player begins here after starting the game.
 Has small size and designed to learn how to use basic mechanics.

 Has following unlocks: